noahgoo/Mini-Security-System/README.md

 Goals

-Arms/disarms via IR remote or button
+Arms/disarms via IR remote or button \n
 Uses ultrasonic sensor to detect motion/intrusion Triggers a buzzer alarm and/or servo "lock"
 Displays status on an LCD